Chair, Department of Conducting

 Thornton School of Music, University of Southern California

-In 2013, Mr. Livingston appeared in the “Lights Out” episode of Glee and was featured as a mentor in the USA Cable Network Television series, “The Moment.”
+In 2013, Mr. Livingston appeared in the “Lights Out” episode of Glee and starred in the USA Cable Network Television series, “The Moment.”

 Larry Livingston is one of the most incredible people I have ever met.
 I am incredibly honored and grateful that my students, colleagues, and I were able to share this very special experience together.
 It was a day I will never forget!

 How to be a program inventor.
 Dealing with demographics, social economic issues, and environmental issues which require you to be adaptive vis-a-vis your music program.

 A highly interactive review of conducting for public school instrumental music educators.

 Understanding the challenges of leadership.
 How to make yourself into a force of consequence in your community.

 Becoming an entrepreneur to persuade the stakeholders of the value of creating a great music program in your school.